-What Is The Impact of GST On Home Loans In India?
+What Is The Impact of GST On Real Estate In India? - The Home Loans

 The government of India does not mandate any GST on home loan repayment for the borrower.
 However, banks and financial institutions may offer several ‘services’ as a part of their home loan disbursement and since services are charged under GST, the bank would charge GST on the processing fee, technical valuation fee, and legal fee.

-What Is The Impact of GST On Government Housing Schemes In India?
+What Is The Impact of GST On Real Estate In India? - The Government Housing Schemes

 The government has defined a set rate of only 1% GST for houses under government-led mega housing projects meant for the common man.
 Some of such schemes include the Jawaharlal Nehru National Urban Renewal Mission, the Rajiv Awas Yojana, the Pradhan Mantri Awas Yojana, and other individual housing schemes of state governments.

-What Is The Impact of GST On Stamp Duty And House Registration Charges In India?
+What Is The Impact of GST On Real Estate In India? - Stamp Duty And House Registration Charge

 Several protests have been made to voice against stamp duty and registration charges on property and pleas made to discontinue these charges.
 However, no solid response has been given by the Indian government and property sales in India continue to charge stamp duty and registration charges.
 Stamp duty in India is charged in the range of 5%-10%, whereas the registration charge is either 1% of the property value or a state-set standard fee.